-First, to the twenty (20%) percent penalty as allowed as compensation for the prosecution of the suits to be payable to Austin Peay, VII, Delinquent Tax Attorney; Second, to the costs of the County for the proportionate share of service fees and advertising expenses chargeable against each of the several owners and title search fees; Third, such county taxes as may be due Carolyn P. Bowers, County Trustee; and Fourth, such city taxes as may be due Wilbur M. Berry, Jr., Commissioner of Finance & Revenue;
+First, to the twenty (20%) percent penalty as allowed as compensation for the prosecution of the suits to be payable to and advertising expenses chargeable against each of the several owners and title search fees; Third, such county taxes as may be due Carolyn P. Bowers, County Trustee; and Fourth, such city taxes as may be due Wilbur M. Berry, Jr., Commissioner of Finance & Revenue;